Syria protesters find little hope in Arab monitor mission

 PATTERN OF DECEPTION?

-Activists say the authorities have tried to deceive the monitors by hiding or repainting armored vehicles and staging partial prisoner releases that left thousands more behind bars.
+Activists say the authorities have tried to deceive the monitors by hiding or repainting armoured vehicles and staging partial prisoner releases that left thousands more behind bars.

 The mission depended on the authorities for transport and security, compromising its independence in the eyes of critics.